Sunday, November 17, 2024

 It’s not meant to be taken as the ONLY option when it comes to MacBooks.
 You can go for ANY of the recent MacBooks (Apple Silicon Chips) or even the slightly older versions.

-Because they have a solid build, top of the line keyboards and insane battery lives.
-Super useful for students.
-Not so much for accountants.
+Because they have a solid build, top-of-the-line keyboards, and incredible battery life.
+They are super useful for students, though not as much for accountants.

-• No Numpad: Even though they have the best keyboards for typing (silent yet click and extremely responsive). they don’t have full sized keyboards
+• No NumPad: Even though they have the best keyboards for typing (silent yet clicky and extremely responsive), they don’t have full-sized keyboards.

-• OSX: the operating system is not windows but rather OSX and you’ll be limited to a ‘nerfed’ version of Excel.
+• macOS: The operating system is not Windows but rather macOS, and you’ll be limited to a ‘nerfed’ version of Excel.

 We’ll talk about how to get around these drawbacks soon.